beaver-lodge/beaver/CONSTITUTION.md

 ## Toolchain

 - LLVM is currently expected from `LLVM_CONFIG_PATH`.
-- On this machine the active LLVM install is `/Users/tsai/Downloads/llvm-install`.
+- The default local install is `priv/llvm-prebuilt`, populated from the latest matching `llvm/eudsl` build by `scripts/install-prebuilt-llvm.sh`.
-- Prefer `zig@0.15` for now.
-Zig 0.16 compatibility is a separate migration surface.
+- The active Zig line is `0.16`.